 The Registration Authority (RA) refers to entities that approve and perform requests to issue, renew, reissue, and revoke subscriber certificates.
-The GSSL CA, as the RA, identify and authenticate applicant representatives and/or applicants requesting certificates and validate the submitted application information, and does not operate any external RA.
+The GSSL CA, as the RA, authenticate identities of applicant representatives and/or applicants requesting certificates and validate the submitted application information but does not operate any external RA.